OhkaBaka/welikelunch/README.md

 welikelunch
 Christopher TruLove

-Here we go...

-Data:

-users (email, pass)

-/*
-Red Herring... to much to learn to make this worth while, I've DONE SSO before and Googles shroud of mystery is still too thick for me to penetrate in a reasonable amount of time.
-- google apps auth... hmmm...
-NEW THINGS TO LEARN!
-Wheeeee...
-	- Wow thats a really horrible application page, I'm sure it makes perfect sense if you already know how to do it...
-	- Looking through the project I think it is potentially less painful to implement auth0 upfrony */

-Users... streamlined creation

-restaurants ( Name, address )

-comments (keyed to user and restaurant, not tied to ratings)

-ratings (keyed to user and restaurant)
-- ?? use 1 and 5 for thumbs up and down so that we can reconfigure for a star rating in the future without reconstructing the data)?
-- dated
-	- ratings don't get replaced by secondary rating by a user, rather appended, to track trends

-groups & voting (we'll see, probably skip it in the first pass)

 Session 1:
 	Visualized and started kicking ideas around, hung myself up on authentication long enough to realize it is going to bring me down if I let it.
 	Built my repository